edeleastar/tutor/readme.md

 tutors -p
 ~~~

 This will generate the course web to a `private-site` folder as well as `public-site`.
-The private version does not process the mbignore file, and will alsways generate the complete course.
-This can be useful if you are selectivtly publishing a course (to public-site), but want to keep a full version locally.
+The private version does not process the mbignore file, and will always generate the complete course.
+This can be useful if you are selectively publishing a course (to public-site), but want to keep a full version locally.

 ### Standalone